razayu/Course09/README.md

 The application is available here: https://razayu.shinyapps.io/course9shiny/

-The presentation using RStudion Presenter is available here: http://raencinas.github.io/data_products_slidify/index
+The presentation using RStudion Presenter is available here: http://rpubs.com/razayu/146048

-Files for the presentation are avalilable on the GitHub: https://github.com/raencinas/dataproducts